2007 AFC Asian Cup Group C

 Group C of the 2007 AFC Asian Cup was one of four groups of nations competing at the 2007 AFC Asian Cup.
 The group's first round of matches began on 10 July and its last matches were played on 18 July.
-All six group matches were played at venues in Kuala Lumpur, Malaysia.
+All six group matches were played in Kuala Lumpur, Malaysia.
 The group consisted of hosts Malaysia, Iran, Uzbekistan and China PR.